rudderlabs/rudderstack-docs/destinations/marketing/qualtrics-website-feedback.md

 }
 ```

-* Call the intercept using:
+* Add the below snippet to display the qualified intercept on your Activity class:

 ```java
 Qualtrics.instance().evaluateProject(new MyCallback());